wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

 0. Open a command-line terminal window.

-0. Obtain a list of languages that the Swagger client generation web service can create.
+0. In a browser, obtain a list of languages that the Swagger client generation web service can create.

  ```
  https://generator.swagger.io/api/gen/clients